agrafix/funblog/README.md

 3. Adjust `blog.cfg`
 4. Run `funblog`

-Please not that this software is NOT intendet to be used in production (yet?).
+Please note that this software is NOT intendet to be used in production (yet?).

 ## Misc